sp1d3r/H1-policyscanner/README.md

 Tool works slowly in consistent mode (we do not want to harm HackerOne servers by multiple parallel requests)

 ## How to use
-In the first scan, tool will grab all existing policies and save the info to the XML files.
+In the first scan, tool will grab all existing policies and save them info to the XML files.
 All next scans will show only changed policies.

 ## Troubleshooting